bruno0907/gameplay/README.md

 This will allow you join create and share or join online game matches of your favorite games with your friends within discord.

-🚀 Made during the #NextLevelWeek event from Rocketseat 🚀
+🚀 This is a study project made during the #NextLevelWeek event from Rocketseat 🚀

 ## ✨ Technologies